 Saint Michael’s is keen to invite a varied field of applicants, but the role may particularly suit GCSE and A-Level students who are studying music, and perhaps hoping to apply for a university choral scholarship in the future.

 Singing is an activity proven to bring joy, increase well-being and reduce stress.
+The recent restrictions on singing because of the pandemic have emphasised more than ever the importance of our choir and of singing together.
 We hope that you will consider joining us as a Choral Scholar and becoming part of a vibrant community.

-Full details can be found below and the advertisement can be found here.
+Full details and how to apply and a link to the application form can be found below with the advertisement here.

 Music at Saint Michael’s